 To establish the relationship between the storm tracks and diabatic heating, near-surface winds, and precipitation, we follow a similar approach to that discussed in Hawcroft et al. (2012) and related literature.
 Each variable is considered to be associated with a cyclone if it is found within a particular circular area around the cyclone center.
 Precipitation from both reanalysis and observations is considered to be associated with a storm if it is found within a 12° circular area around each storm center, as this is a typical storm precipitation footprint size in the Northern Hemisphere winter (Hawcroft et al. 2012).
-The reanalysis precipitation is associated with storm centers identified at corresponding 6-hourly time steps, while the GPCP observations are associated with storm center positions at 12:00 UTC each day.
-Other variables have been reported to be greatly affected within the core of a cyclone represented by a 5° cyclone radius (Hawcroft et al. 2012, 2015), and this is the choice we consider for diabatic heating and near-surface winds which are associated with the storm centers every 6 hours.
-The storm-related heating, winds, and precipitation fields in the figures are masked out at grid points where the average number of storms is below some very low number (in this case 0.5 storms per unit area per month) in order to highlight the mid-latitude main activity storm track regions.
+The reanalysis precipitation is associated with storm centers identified at corresponding 6-hourly time steps, while the GPCP observations are associated with storm center positions at 1200 UTC each day.
+Other variables have been reported to be greatly affected within the core of a cyclone represented by a 5° cyclone radius (Hawcroft et al. 2012, 2016), and this is the choice we consider for diabatic heating and near-surface winds that are associated with the storm centers every 6 h.
+The storm-related heating, winds, and precipitation fields in the figures are masked out at grid points where the average number of storms is below some very low number (in this case 0.5 storms per unit area per month) in order to highlight the midlatitude main activity storm-track regions.

 c.
-Storm Loss Metrics
+Storm loss metrics

 To examine the relation between strong-storm tracks and high wind speeds that could lead to potential damage at the surface, we employ a metric defined by Klawa and Ulbrich (2003).
 The metric is represented by a loss index that highlights areas where strong storms are likely to produce considerable damage by way of winds that exceed the local 98th percentile.
-Following Klawa and Ulbrich (2003), where $N{pop}$ is the local population number, v the local wind speed related to the storm tracks, and $v{98}$ the local wind speed at the 98th quantile for 1980-2010.
-Use of this metric has led to the successful reproduction of storm loss in Germany at the end of the $20^{th}$ century, in turn leading to a storm loss risk assessment for the nation in the $21^{st}$ century (Klawa and Ulbrich 2003; Donat et al. 2011).
+Following Klawa and Ulbrich (2003), where $N{pop}$ is the local population number, v is the local wind speed related to the storm tracks, and $v{98}$ is the local wind speed at the 98th quantile for 1980-2010.
+Use of this metric has led to the successful reproduction of storm loss in Germany at the end of the twentieth century, in turn leading to a storm loss risk assessment for the nation in the twenty-first century (Klawa and Ulbrich 2003; Donat et al. 2011).

-231 Loss Index = $$\sum{\text{seasons}} N{\text{pop}} \left( \frac{v}{v{98}} - 1 \right)^3 \quad \text{for} \quad v \ge v{98}, \quad (2)$$ and unlike for winds, a general relationship between storm track precipitation and damaging effects has not yet been established.
-We adopt a simple approach in which we assume that areas that are most likely to experience loss are those where the storm track precipitation exceeds the local 98th percentile.
+loss index =

+$$\sum{\text{seasons}} N{\text{pop}} \left( \frac{v}{v{98}} - 1 \right)^3$$

+for $v \ge v{98}$ , (2)

 Precipitation and storm severity are inherently linked in part by condensational heating and the enhancement of moisture flux convergence (Trenberth et al. 2003).
-To our knowledge a.
-Environment
+To our knowledge and unlike for winds, a general relationship between storm-track precipitation and damaging effects has not yet been established.
+We adopt a simple approach in which we assume that areas that are most likely to experience loss are those where the stormtrack precipitation exceeds the local 98th percentile.